 3. You’ll Stand Out in Today’s Job Market

 Get hired.
 Get promoted.
-Having a graduate degree on your resume will help you stand out in a crowded job market.
+Change careers.
+Having a graduate degree on your resume will help you stand out in the job market.

-The COVID-19 pandemic has caused the largest loss of jobs since the last recession.
+The COVID-19 pandemic combined with The Great Resignation has caused the largest loss of jobs since the last recession.
 As the economy begins to bounce back, employers will be looking to hire the best and brightest candidates possible.
 Given two equally qualified candidates in terms of work experience, who do you think they’ll choose to interview first—the person with a master’s degree or the person with a bachelor’s degree?

 However, if moving up the career ladder is your goal, what better way to do so than earning an advanced degree?
 Completing your degree demonstrates you have the capacity to continue learning and improve your skillset.
 In fact, much of what you learn in grad school can be immediately applied to your current (or future) position.
 And let’s not underestimate the power of the connections and networking opportunities you’ll have with classmates and university faculty.

 According to the U.S. Bureau of Labor Statistics, occupations that typically require a master’s degree are projected to grow at a rate of 16.7% through 2026.
 That’s more than twice the rate of growth projected for all occupations, 7.4%.